djhshih/analysis-ega-ffpe/README.md

 # Analysis EGA FFPE

-This repository aims to analyze several datasets from EGA with the goal to evaluate the several FFPE artifact filtering methods in the context of somatic and germline variant calling.
+This repository aims to analyze several datasets from EGA with the goal to evaluate the several FFPE artifact filtering tools.
+Here, FFPE artifact filtering is tested in the context of somatic and germline variant calling.
+Somatic variants were called using Mutect2 with and without matched normal.

 ## Studies